Dr. Christine Mullowney is the new Medical Director for Oregon POLST

 - The patient is transferred from one care setting or care level to another (including upon admission or at discharge), or

 - There is a substantial change in the patient’s health status.

 The POLST form is read by emergency medical personnel, nurses, and physicians who may read and speak only English.
 For POLST Forms to be portable, they must be in English.
-A Spanish form is available to help explain these orders to Spanish speaking/reading persons, but the only form that is valid for use in the field is the English version.

 When should an interpreter assist in POLST completion?

 Health care interpreter services should be used when the patient and/or family/surrogate has limited English proficiency.
 The signed version of the POLST form must be completed in English, so emergency medical personnel can understand and follow these medical orders.

 Translated versions of the Oregon POLST form are available for educational purposes only.
 An educational brochure for patients explaining POLST and educational videos in Spanish are available at our webpage: Español.

 Can the POLST be used in place of the Advance Directive?